pleiszenburg/zugbruecke/docs/source/examples.rst

 Further Examples
 ----------------

-For an overview over its entire range of capabilities have a look at zugbruecke's `test suite`_.
+For an overview over its entire range of capabilities have a look at *zugbruecke*'s `test suite`_.

 .. _test suite: https://github.com/pleiszenburg/zugbruecke/tree/master/tests